Relationalism: Relationalism (colour theory)

 Relationalism in colour theory, as defended by Jonathan Cohen and others, means the view that colours of an object are constituted partly in terms of relations with the perceiver.
 An anti-relationalist view about colour, on the other hand, would insist colours are object-dependent.

 Relationalism (sociological theory)

 In relational sociology, relationalism is often contrasted with substantivalism.
 While substantivalism (also called substantialism) tends to view individuals as self-subsistent entities capable of social interaction, relationalism underscores the social human practices and the individual's transactional contexts and reciprocal relations.
+Georg Simmel was methodologically a relationalist, because he was more interested in the interactions among individuals than the substantial qualities of the individual.